-The MS in Software Engineering (MSSE) program is the most recent addition to SCI’s portfolio of graduate programs, going live in Fall 2013.
+The MS in Software Engineering (MSSE) program is the one of the most recent additions to SCI’s portfolio of graduate programs, having gone live in Fall 2013.
 This multidisciplinary program focuses on the most advanced practices, including the critical human factor in software development, testing, and validation for producing high quality, sophisticated and dependable software products.

 SCI graduate programs structure and a bit about our students

-Our three professional programs, HCI, ISEC and MITM, are primarily focused on working professionals who are looking to either advance their careers within their current organizations or pursuing a change in careers.
+Our five professional programs, MSIA, MSSE, HCI, ISEC and MITM, are primarily focused on working professionals who are looking to either advance their careers within their current organizations or pursuing a change in careers.
 Our student population is diverse in terms of age (late 20’s to late 50’s), genders, IT experience (novice to expert) and industry represented (manufacturing, Health Care, education, consulting, etc.).

-Classes are taken one at a time, with each class occurring over two weekends during the month, and are held Friday evenings (4 hours) and all day Saturday (8 hours) every other weekend.
+Classes are taken one at a time, with each class covering the coursework within one month.
+Our classes in HCI, ITM, and ISEC take place on alternating weekends, while the MSSE and MSIA programs offer classes everyand night.
 While students are given some latitude in how quickly they complete the program, it is designed for a student to finish in as quickly as one calendar year.
 The classroom experience varies across instructors, but faculty are encouraged to create a flexible, dynamic, and interactive structure where students will actively engage in the learning experience.
 We utilize faculty who have an expertise in the subject matter, but also employ guest speakers from industry where appropriate to accentuate the classroom discussion.

 What do students gain by completing an SCI master’s program?